Bryan Garris: Career

-Garris' vocal delivery is a core element of the band's sound, and his performance style has been discussed in various reviews and interviews.
-In a 2024 interview, he spoke about the band's creative process and the evolution of their sound.
+Garris and Knocked Loose are known for their high-energetic live performances and have contributed to the resurgence of hardcore punk and metalcore in the United States.
+In a 2024 interview, Garris spoke about the band's creative process and the evolution of their sound.

 Other projects

 Garris previously was the bassist of hardcore band Heartstopper, which he formed alongside three former members of the band Nine Eyes.
-The band's drummer was Knocked Loose guitar Isaac Hale.
+The band's drummer was Knocked Loose guitarist Isaac Hale.